jawiscript/frame-ripper-twitter-bot/README.md

 - Bind the container's path `/app/video` to any folder on your host machine, for example: `/home/user/video`, you'll use this folder to upload the video you want the bot to get the frames from.
 - Make sure you upload only one video on your binded folder, and its `.mp4` format.
-  - *NOTE: If there is more than one video, the bot will use the firs one it finds (Alphabetic order)*
+  - *NOTE: If there is more than one video, the bot will use the first one it finds (Alphabetic order)*

 - Set up the following environment variables with your twitter developer api keys:
   - TWITTER_OAUTH_CONSUMER_KEY = Your auth consumer key.